-Each child attending the 12:15 p.m. session may have a hot lunch (ordered by the semester or purchased weekly), or bring a sack lunch.
-If your child has forgotten his/her lunch or is attending day care at the last minute, a hot lunch will be provided for your child, if there is enough available, and the parents will be billed \$5.50.
+Each child attending the 12:15 p.m. session may have a hot lunch (ordered online), or bring a sack lunch.
+If your child has forgotten his/her lunch or is attending day care at the last minute, a lunch will be provided for your child, and the parents will be billed \$6.00.